Joint constraints from cosmic shear, galaxy-galaxy lensing and galaxy clustering: internal tension as an indicator of intrinsic alignment modelling error: Acknowledgements

 \section{Acknowledgements}

 Thanks to Noah Weaverdyck and Johannes Lange for their help setting up the \blockfont{Nautilus} sampler.
-SS and JB are partially supported by NSF grant AST-2206563.
+We would also like to thank our OJA reviewer for their constructive feedback.
+SS and JB are supported by NSF Award AST-2206563, the US DOE under grant DE-SC0024787, and the Roman Research and Support Participation program under NASA grant 80NSSC24K0088.
 AC acknowledges support from Department of Energy grant DE-SC0010118 and the NSF AI Institute: Physics of the Future, NSF PHY-2020295.
 AP acknowledges support from the UK Science and Technology Facilities Council (STFC) under grant numbers ST/V000594/1 and from the European Union’s Horizon Europe program under the Marie Skłodowska-Curie grant agreement 101068581.
 The contour plots shown in this paper were made using \blockfont{GetDist} \citep{lewis19}.
 This work was completed in part using the Discovery cluster, which is supported by Northeastern University’s Research Computing team.